Azure-OSS/azure-storage-php-adapter-flysystem/README.md

 - maximumTransferSize: int (bytes) — chunk size for block uploads.
 - maximumConcurrency: int — number of concurrent workers for parallel uploads.

-Important: The three options above must be provided as ints.
-If a non-int value is provided, a RuntimeException will be thrown.

 Example:

 ```php